LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/resources/pass-by-ref/README.md

 # Resource: Pass by Reference

 Recall from Module 4 that functions generally receive copies of whatever values you pass in.
 This is called "passing by value", and is the reason why the `swap` function failed to actually swap anything.
-To fix `swap`, we had to pass the two variables "by refrence" instead:
+To fix `swap`, we had to pass the two variables "by reference" instead:

 ```c
 void swap(int* x, int* y);